German invasion of Belgium (1940): 22–28 May: Last defensive battles

-On the afternoon of 24 May, von Bock had thrown four divisions, of Reichenau's 6th Army, against the Belgian IV Corps position at the Kortrijk area of the Leie during the Battle of the Lys (1940).
+On the afternoon of 24 May, Bock had thrown four divisions, of Reichenau's 6th Army, against the Belgian IV Corps position at the Kortrijk area of the Leie during the Battle of the Lys (1940).
 The Germans managed, against fierce resistance, to cross the river at night and force a one-mile penetration along a 13-mile front between Wervik and Kortrijk.
 The Germans, with superior numbers and in command of the air, had won the bridgehead.
 Nevertheless, the Belgians had inflicted many casualties and several tactical defeats on the Germans.
-The 1st, 3rd, 9th and 10th Infantry Divisions, acting as reinforcements, had counterattacked several times and managed to capture 200 German prisoners.
+The 1st, 3rd, 9th and 10th infantry divisions, acting as reinforcements, had counterattacked several times and managed to capture 200 German prisoners.
 Belgian artillery and infantry were then heavily attacked by the Luftwaffe, which forced their defeat.
 The Belgians blamed the French and British for not providing air cover.
 The German bridgehead dangerously exposed the eastern flank of the southward stretched BEF's 4th Infantry Division.
-Montgomery dispatched several units of the 3rd Infantry Division (including the heavy infantry of the 1st and 7th Middlesex battalions and the 99th Battery, 20th Anti-Tank Regiment), as an improvised defence.
+Montgomery dispatched several units of the 3rd Infantry Division (including the heavy infantry of the 1st and 7th Middlesex battalions and the 99th Battery, 20th Anti-tank Regiment), as an improvised defence.

 A critical point of the "Weygand Plan" and the British government and French Army's argument for a thrust south, was the withdrawal of forces to see the offensive through which had left the Belgian Army over-extended and was instrumental in its collapse.
 It was forced to cover the areas held by the BEF in order to enable the latter to engage in the offensive.
 Such a collapse could have resulted in the loss of the Channel ports behind the Allied front, leading to a complete strategic encirclement.
-The BEF could have done more to counterattack von Bock's left flank to relieve the Belgians as von Bock attacked across the fortified British position at Kortrijk.
+The BEF could have done more to counterattack Bock's left flank to relieve the Belgians as Bock attacked across the fortified British position at Kortrijk.
 The Belgian High Command made at least five appeals for the British to attack the vulnerable left flank of the German divisions between the Scheldt and the Leie to avert disaster.

 Admiral Sir Roger Keyes transmitted the following message to GHQ: